What’s a Viking Sword? What’s not? The Distinctions of Norse Weaponry

 What types of True Viking Swords Have Been Found?

-In Scotland, 34-36 Viking swords have been found.
+In Scotland, 34-36 Viking swords have been found, according to a National Museums Scotland article based on a 2007 study .
 At least 10 of these swords are what Petersen categorized as type H. This is also the most popular sword type found in Scandinavia.
 These swords are often decorated with a pattern of alternating strips of copper-alloy and silver.

 Considering the prevalence of this Viking sword type in Scandinavia, it is safe to say these are considered Viking swords.
 Even still, they are somewhat Frankish in style.